 THE MEDIA DISCOURSE around Michelin promotes that the “average” salary at a Michelin factory in Nova Scotia is $49,000, a product of a “union-free environment.”
-This disinformation aims to hide the source of wealth, the exploitation of labour in America and the super-exploitation of plantation workers in Brazil and Indo China or that it is Nova Scotian labour which contributed to creating the material base of modern productive capacity, whose fruits are controlled by a predatory French multinational.
+This disinformation aims to hide the source of wealth, the exploitation of labour in America and France and the super-exploitation of plantation workers in Brazil and Indo-China.
+It conceals that it is Nova Scotian labour which contributed to creating the material base of modern productive capacity in the province, whose fruits are controlled by a predatory French multinational.

 The disinformation also projects a fictitious history of social peace enjoyed by Michelin as a fruit of its anti-union and imperialist policies.
 It fails to disclose the century-long resistance by the French worker, including factory occupations of Michelin plants, which is responsible for achieving the minimum benefits they enjoyed, as well as the national liberation war of the Vietnamese people to liquidate French colonialism based, in large part, on the brutal plunder of the rubber resources of Indo-China.

-Employing Taylorism, Fordism and pro-natalism following WWI as models of industrial, economic and social organization designed to promote the union of labour and capital, the virulently anti-union company offered in-house training and apprenticeships, medical insurance, recreation programs, baby bonuses, company-funded daycare, nursing rooms, and maternal and birthing allowances meant to produce an allegedly industrious and loyal workforce with subsidized housing in company housing for single women and families alike situated in working class ghettos – on streets named Wisdom, Duty Street and the like.
+Employing Taylorism, Fordism and pro-natalism following WWI as models of industrial, economic and social organization designed to promote the union of labour and capital, the virulently anti-union company offered in-house training and apprenticeships, medical insurance, recreation programs, baby bonuses, company-funded daycare, nursing rooms, and maternal and birthing allowances.
+The aim was to produce an allegedly industrious and loyal workforce with subsidized housing in company housing for single women and families alike situated in working class ghettos – on streets named Wisdom, Duty Street and the like.

 The Cagoule favoured terrorist violence and planned a paramilitary coup to oust the Popular Front government before installing a military-style dictatorship in preparation for the return of the French monarchy.
 The Cagoule expounded a vehement chauvinist, anti-communist, anti-socialist, anti-democratic and anti-Semitic stance.
 They incited public riots and on more than one occasion attempted the assassination of the socialist leader and Popular Front prime minister, Léon Blum.